 For detailed information, including influenza surveillance and influenza reports, see the ESR website.

 Influenza immunisation uptake

-In 2019, more than 1.35 million doses of influenza vaccine were distributed.
-This equated to just over one quarter of the whole population (270 doses per 1,000 population).
-According to Ministry of Health data, publicly funded influenza vaccine uptake for individuals aged 65 years and older was around 63 percent in 2019 based on reporting from funding claims; this is likely to be an underestimate of the coverage.
-National influenza immunisation coverage for DHB staff increased from 45 percent in 2010 to 73 percent (ranging from 54 to 87 percent) in 2019, but remained below the goal of 80 percent coverage across all DHB staff.
+More than 1.43 million doses of influenza vaccine were distributed to 24 September 2021.
+This equated to around one third of the whole population (approximately 275 doses per 1,000 population).
+According to Ministry of Health data, based on reporting from funding claims, publicly funded influenza vaccine uptake for individuals aged 65 years and older was around 63.5 percent in 2021; this is likely to be an underestimate of the coverage.
+After progressive increases, the national influenza immunisation coverage for DHB staff decreased from 77 percent overall (17 DHBs achieved coverage of over 70 percent and six of over 80 percent) in 2020 to 47 percent in 2021 with no DHBs reaching 80 percent.